SAEFP/etee-controllers-with-meta-quest-pro/README.md

 # etee-controllers-with-meta-quest-pro

-_HOW TO USE etee CONTROLLER WITH META QUEST PRO HEADSET?_
+_HOW TO USE Etee CONTROLLER WITH META QUEST PRO HEADSET?_

 Virtual reality (VR) technology has evolved, with different manufacturers adopting distinct tracking systems for their headsets.
 For example, Oculus headsets utilize an inside-out tracking system that is compatible with Oculus controllers.
 This system relies on built-in cameras in the headset to track the user's movements.